mastercracker3d/alpaca.cpp/README.md

 📁 Dynamic File System: With its innovative text file exchange, Razor AI allows you to submit questions through the "questions" folder and receive processed answers in the "responses" folder.
 The simplicity of communication has never been more effective!

 🔄 Swift Processing: Get quick and accurate responses.
-Razor AI processes your questions in real-time and saves responses in the "questions_processed" folder.
+Razor AI processes your questions in real-time and move it to "questions_processed" folder.

 🌐 Limitless Conversations: From solving queries to casual chats, Razor AI is designed to adapt to any type of conversation.